Keep Getting Unsolicited Offers on Your Home? Here’s Why

 Unfortunately, there’s no surefire way to avoid unsolicited offers on your home.
 Like spam emails, some unwanted messages are bound to cross your radar.
 But you can cut down on interaction from persistent cash buyers using these methods:

-• Place your phone number on the national Do Not Call Registry.
+- Place your phone number on the national Do Not Call Registry.

-• Block unwanted calls and texts on your cell phone.
+- Block unwanted calls and texts on your cell phone.
 Use your phone’s built-in call screening features, such as silencing calls from unknown numbers.
 You can also download a call-blocking app that intercepts calls that are likely illegal or scams.

-• Tell companies who contact you to remove your information from their phone and mailing lists.
+- Tell companies who contact you to remove your information from their phone and mailing lists.

-• Remove your address from direct mailing lists.
+- Remove your address from direct mailing lists.
 Sign up for the Data & Marketing Association’s marketing list opt-out service.

 If you’re considering an unsolicited offer, weigh these factors

 Perhaps you hadn’t thought about selling, but a recent cash offer looks too tempting to pass up.
 Before you rush to accept, first find out what the competition would be willing to pay.
-Then decide what option makes the most sense for your situation.
+Then, decide what option makes the most sense for your situation.

-Consult with a local real estate agent to determine your home’s fair market value and the amount you could net if you sold your home on the open market.
+Consult with a local real estate agent to determine your home’s fair market value and the amount you could fetch if you sold your home on the open market.
 Should you accept an unsolicited cash offer or list your home with a real estate agent?
 Beyond the purchase price, weigh these factors when making your decision.

 The bottom line: Weigh how much you’ll net at the end of the sale after expenses against the amount of time and effort the sale will take.
+Use HomeLight’s Net Proceeds Calculator to determine how much you could earn from your home sale.

 Should you accept an unsolicited offer from a buyer?
 Maybe.